new aspen art museum

 Dissolving Boundaries: Landscape at the New Aspen Art Museum

-The New Aspen Art Museum landscape harnesses a restrained plant palette and everyday materials to alter visitors’ perceptions of what comprises a streetscape.
-Here, in the heart of Aspen, Colorado, the boundaries between street and structure dissolve, which renders the pedestrian area richly vegetated, sculpturally adorned, at once welcoming and thought-provoking.
-As the first urban bioretention project in the city, it sets the bar for beauty, functionality, and environmental responsibility.
-Conceived in concert with the New Aspen Art Museum structure, landscape and building strive for lightness and cohesion that allows the voice of the installations and the essential character of Aspen to spring forth through the design.
+The project sees an extension of the pedestrian realm, forming a bioretention basin that manages rainwater on site, while additionally intaking excess stormwater from the roadway.
+The Aspen Art Museum Landscape stands as the first urban bioretention project in the city, setting the bar for beauty, functionality and environmental responsibility, while providing a noteworthy precedent for site water managment at high altitude.
+Conceived in concert with the New Aspen Art Museum structure, landscape and building strive for a lightness and cohesion that allows the voice of the installations and the essential character of Aspen to spring forth.

 The project is featured in the September 2014 edition of Architectural Record and is the recipient of a 2017 AIA award, and a 2015 Colorado Chapter of the ASLA Merit award.